KEYTRUDA + LENVIMA has been proven to help patients with certain types of advanced endometrial cancer live longer compared to chemotherapy alone

 reduced the risk of certain types of advanced endometrial cancer spreading, growing, or getting worse (disease progression) by 40% compared to chemotherapy alone

-More women treated with KEYTRUDA + LENVIMA were alive at the time of follow-up (52%) compared to women treated with chemotherapy alone (42%).
+Half of the patients treated with KEYTRUDA + LENVIMA were alive without their cancer spreading, growing, or getting worse at 6.6 months, compared to 3.8 months for patients treated with chemotherapy alone

 *Median: The middle number in a list of numbers arranged from lowest to highest.

 Your experiences matter, and we encourage you to share your story.
 All experiences will be reviewed before being shared with others.

 You also might be interested in:

 - KEYTRUDA and LENVIMA are prescription medicines used together to treat: